 Whenever you visit anywhere in the world and you stay in a hotel, hostel or other accommodation, then it’s worth checking for Bed Bugs.
 I have had two bedbug experiences before.
 One in Asia and one in Europe.
-To read about what you should do if you stay somewhere that has bed bugs read my post: Travel Tips: What to do if your hotel has Bed Bugs.
+To read about what you should do if you stay somewhere that has bed bugs read: Travel Tips: What to do if your hotel has Bed Bugs.
 Please note my bedbugs experience isn’t associated with the hotel above.

 Main attractions – Before heading to a destination I recommend doing a little research on things you’d like to see.
 You may find some attractions are closed on certain days of the week, so look on their official website.
 By looking on the official website you may even get cheaper tickets.
 And a good tip is to visit attractions early if possible as you may then avoid the crowds.

 Free tours – A good way to learn about a city is to go on a free tour.
 Free tours are not completely free though and the guides generally work for tips.
 To find free tours head to Google or another search engine, and search “destination + free tours”.